Triple1996/syllendar-sprint2/README.md

   a) `npm run watch`.
 If prompted to install webpack-cli, type "yes"
   b) In a new terminal, `python app.py`
   c) Preview Running Application (might have to clear your cache by doing a hard refresh)

+# Individual Contribution
+Be able to log in, view calendar,and should be able to add events
+1. Adam
+Make repo, set up boilerplate, research and implement Calendar API
+2. Saksham
+Set up the database tables
+3. Sam
+Implement calendar front end
+4. Ray
+Implement calendar front end
+5. Brijesh
+  a) Implement Google OAuth
+  b) Pulled the information like name, email, and profile picture from the Google OAuth
+  c) Added Sign out Button
+  d) Linting
+  - minor Pylinting
+  - majority of eslint